CMU-SAFARI/DRAM-Bender/README.md

 U-TRR's sources are published as a separate repository and can be found [at this link](https://github.com/CMU-SAFARI/U-TRR).

-All sources required to reproduce QUAC-TRNG can be found under the `sources/apps/QUAC-TRNG` directory inside the DRAM-Bender repository.
+QUAC-TRNG's sources are published both as a separate repository [at this link](https://github.com/CMU-SAFARI/QUAC-TRNG), and under `sources/apps/QUAC-TRNG` directory inside this repository.

 ## Repository File Structure